-And as of now, Voltec engineers have far more data--five years or more--on how Volt batteries age than they did on launch.
+As of now, Voltec engineers have far more data--five years or more--on how Volt batteries age than they did on launch.

-One thing that will change in the next Volt is its range extender, which is expected to be a variation of the 1.0-liter turbocharged three-cylinder engine launched last fall in the Opel Monza concept at the Frankfurt Motor Show.
+While many expected it to be a variation of the 1.0-liter turbocharged three-cylinder engine that was launched a year ago in the Opel Monza concept at the Frankfurt Motor Show, it wasn't.

 Many of today's Volt owners are expecting all specifications to improve.
 Some suggest that "triple fives" are the appropriate goal for GM to target: 50-mile electric range, 50 miles per gallon in range-extending mode, and five seats.